julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 Disallow: /tmp/
 ```

-<p>We can then find Joomla's version with the following command:</p>
+We can then find Joomla's version with the following command:

 ```bash
 curl http://dev.devvortex.htb/administrator/manifests/files/joomla.xml